-I think they are the best fit for someone who is only looking to host a couple websites on their account, and is willing to pay a bit of a premium for great support and performance.
+I think they are the best fit for someone who is only looking to host a couple of websites on their account and is willing to pay a bit of a premium for great support and performance.
 You can check out InMotion Hosting here.

-If InMotion doesn’t seem like a good fit for your goals, check out my hosting quiz here with will factor in your goals and preferences and provide a company that best fits.
+If InMotion doesn’t seem like a good fit for your goals (ie, you prioritize pricing or you’re looking to do several small projects), check out my hosting quiz here which will factor in your goals and preferences and provide some alternatives & ideas for other companies that might fit.

 InMotion Hosting is a privately-held company based in Los Angeles co-founded by Sunil Saxena and Todd Robinson in 2001.
 They are one of the largest hosting companies that is not a subsidiary of Endurance, GoDaddy, or the Web.com Group.